vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 If that margin is depleted, your open position is closed.
 Any other positions that aren't distressed will remain open, and any open orders also stay open.

+When switching to isolated margin mode, the network will calculate how much needs to be moved from, or returned to, your general account.

+For *active positions* the calculation is:
+`average entry price * abs(position) * margin factor`

+For *active orders* the calculation is:
+`limit price * remaining size * margin factor`, added to the difference calculated for active positions.
+* For example, if you have an open long position size 5, and you place a short order size 8, then the remaining size is 8-5=3.

 ### Cross margining
 Cross-market margin allows you to trade in a capital-efficient way.
 Cross margining means gains on one market can be released and used as margin on another.
 It's supported between all markets that use the same settlement asset.